Healthy Development of One's Self through Lam-rim

 Now, you really have to think and try to figure out what in the world are these disturbing emotions, these subtle disturbing emotions that would be left.
 They’re not based on thinking of this “me,” this little controller sitting inside my head that wants to get people to like “me” and wants to get other people away from “me” that I don’t like.
 So, we’re not thinking like that about ourselves.
 We know that that’s a fantasy; that’s a fiction.
 I don’t have any attraction or repulsion or indifference toward anybody; but what am I left with in terms of a false “me?”
 We’re still left with a false “me” that exists separately from everything else as if it were encapsulated in plastic.
 “Okay, I understand that it’s imputed on the aggregates and can only be known in terms of the aggregates” and all of that; but it’s encapsulated – because it’s individual, so it’s encapsulated in plastic – and so is everybody else encapsulated in plastic [like a ping pong ball].

 It’s not that I’m attracted or repelled from any of these other ping pong balls, if we want to conceive of them as ping pong balls.
 But still I feel that some are close and some are distant from me.
-These are the subtle disturbing emotions: feeling that some are close to me so I’ll help them first and help them; and some are distant, far away.
+These are the subtle disturbing emotions: feeling that some are close to me so I’ll help them first; and some are distant, far away.
 We make that type of differentiation.
 This is what we need to work on to develop love and compassion in a manner that will be rational, that will overcome these subtle disturbing emotions.
 They’re not these gross emotions.

 The emotional development of love and compassion is focusing on overcoming the gross disturbing emotions, and the rational way of developing love and compassion is aimed at overcoming the subtle disturbing emotions.
 In the emotional sequence, there’s no reason to be attracted, repelled, indifferent from others, since everybody has been so kind, and we develop this warm emotional feeling.
 But now, because we still are conceiving of some as being close to “me” and some as being distant from “me,” we need a more rational approach to develop an equal attitude toward everybody.
 This we do on the basis of the very rational line of reasoning that we are all equal.
 Everybody equally wants to be happy and equally doesn’t want to be unhappy.
 So it’s a rational reason to have an equal attitude toward everybody, not an emotional one that, “Well, everybody’s been kind to me.’